 Under the leadership of WVU Dean of Extension and Engagement Jorge Atiles, the new Center will help connect faculty, staff, students and communities with the experts, volunteers and educational training needed to build and sustain engagement opportunities throughout the state.

-The partnership with WVU Extension Service will enhance the CCE’s ability to identify and target the critical needs of West Virginians and match those needs with resources available through the University.
+The partnership with WVU Extension will enhance the CCE’s ability to identify and target the critical needs of West Virginians and match those needs with resources available through the University.
 It also provides a centralized unit to promote, assess, record and build community engagement efforts across WVU.

 “Faculty, student and staff engagement in our communities is valued and needed.
 Having a center dedicated to growing and expanding community engagement opportunities benefits everyone,” Atiles said.
 “As a land-grant institution, we also have a responsibility to support community-based discovery, experiential learning and service to improve the lives and livelihoods of those we serve.
 The Center for Community Engagement will allow us to build upon the phenomenal resources we have available, including faculty, staff and students, to carry out our land-grant mission.”